Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $240 per person.

 Make plans with your tour director.

-Consider a stroll through the Gothic Quarter, Barcelona's medieval district.
-Its focal point is the great Gothic Cathedral of Santa Eulàlia (also called La Seu), known for its unusually wide nave and its cloisters surrounding a tropical garden.
-Other landmarks include the Palau de la Generalitat (Catalonia's Parliament), Casa de la Ciutat (the Town hall) and the ancient royal palace where Christopher Columbus met Isabel and Ferdinand upon his return from the Indies.
+You may want to explore at the Gothic Quarter, Barcelona's medieval district, where landmarks include the great Gothic Cathedral of Santa Eulàlia (also called La Seu), Palau de la Generalitat (Catalonia's Parliament), Casa de la Ciutat (Town hall), and the picturesque Royal Square (Plaça Reial) with the royal palace (Palau Real Major), where Christopher Columbus is said to have met Isabel and Ferdinand upon his return from the New World.

 Follow a professional chef on a tour of the Mercat de la Boquería, which has received the "Best Market in the World" award.
 It's proof that Barcelona is far more than the world's capital of molecular cuisine.
 The stalls are filled with a wealth of spices, seafood, meat and dairy, fruits and vegetables, bread and pastries, wines, as well as olives and cured hams.